-The Open Society Justice Initiative and Central European University invite applicants for the 2014 Summer School in Human Rights Litigation.
+The Open Society Justice Initiative and Central European University invite applicants for the 2017 Summer School in Human Rights Litigation.

-The Civil Society Leadership Awards (CSLA) provides fully-funded scholarships for master’s degree study to individuals who demonstrate academic and professional excellence as well as a deep commitment to building open society in their home communities.
+The Civil Society Leadership Awards (CSLA) provides fully-funded scholarships for master’s degree study to individuals who clearly demonstrate a deep commitment to leading positive social change in their communities.

-The Civil Society Scholar Awards support socially engaged doctoral students and university faculty to access resources that enrich socially engaged research and critical scholarship.
+The Civil Society Scholar Awards support international academic mobility to enable doctoral students and university faculty to access resources that enrich socially engaged research and critical scholarship.

 The Disability Rights Scholarship Program offers awards to disability rights focused on individuals from China and other countries in Africa and Latin America for law and education degrees.

 Applications are now being accepted for graduate scholarships at Central European University.

 The Human Rights and Drug Policy Workshop will examine the connection between drug policy, human rights, and public health.